anufrievroman/calcure/readme.md

-# calcure
+# Calcure

 Minimalist TUI calendar and task manager with customizable interface.
 Manages your events and tasks, displays birthdays from your [abook](https://abook.sourceforge.io/), and imports events and tasks from [calcurse](https://github.com/lfos/calcurse).

 ![screenshot](screenshot.jpeg)

 ## Features

-- Vim keys supported
+- Vim keys
 - Operation with fewest key presses possible
-- Todo list with tasks and subtasks
+- Todo list with subtasks and timers ⌚
 - Birthdays of your abook contacts
-- Events and tasks from calcurse
+- Import of events and tasks from calcurse
 - Icons according to the name ✈ ⛷ ⛱
 - Privacy mode ••••• to obfuscate events and tasks
 - Plain text database in your folder for cloud sync
 - Customizable colors, icons, and other features
 - Resize and mobile friendly
 - Week can start on any day
+- Current weather ⛅ · *experimental*

 ## Installation

 ### On Arch-based Linux distributions

 The package `calcure` is available in AUR.
-Simply install it with `yay -S calcure` or with another AUR helper.
+Install it with `yay -S calcure` or with another AUR helper.

 ### On other Linux distributions

-Just copy the `calcure` file into a directory with your binaries and make it executable:
+Just copy the `calcure` file into a directory with your binaries and make it executable.
+For example:

 ```
 git clone https://github.com/anufrievroman/calcure